Elad Koren

-Elad Koren (אלעד קורן) is an Israeli former footballer who played in Maccabi Netanya, Maccabi Haifa, Maccabi Ironi Ashdod and Maccabi Herzliya.
+Elad Koren (אלעד קורן) is a former Israeli footballer who played in Maccabi Netanya, Maccabi Haifa, Maccabi Ironi Ashdod and Maccabi Herzliya.

 In 1985, he made his debut in the senior side of Maccabi Netanya while only 16 years old.

-After retiring from his professional career as a football player, Elad turn into the high-tech industry and claimed up the corporate ladder where he is now acting as a Vice President leading complex projects in the telecommunication industry.
+After retiring from his professional career as a football player, Elad turned to the high-tech industry and climbed up the corporate ladder.
+He is now a vice president leading complex projects in the telecommunication industry.

-in addition, Elad has been perfecting his knowledge and skills in photography becoming a seasoned nature and wildlife photographer.
-Elad manages through his personal journey of self-exploration to bring his photos to life by capturing the emotional aspect in each frame.
-He truly believes that nature and wild-life photography are all about being in the moment and conveying it in a truthful yet alluring manner.
-He uses his camera like a painter uses his brush and by doing so he is able to portray the unique and extraordinary nature of his subjects.
+Elad has also continued to refine his knowledge and skills in photography, becoming an experienced nature and wildlife photographer.
+He seeks to capture the emotional dimension of each scene, bringing a sense of life and immediacy to his images.
+For Elad, nature and wildlife photography is about being fully present in the moment and conveying that experience in a manner that is both truthful and engaging.
+He approaches the camera much as a painter approaches a brush, using it to reveal the unique character and beauty of his subjects.

-Elad photographs animal life, landscapes, and people in their natural habitats and he does it all with great splendor by using exceptional composition, natural light and precision.
+Elad photographs wildlife, landscapes, and people in their natural habitats by using composition, natural light and precision.